spotinst/help/src/docs/tools-and-provisioning/ci-cd/gitlab.md

 ## Introduction

-Using [Gitlab Runner's autoscaling](https://docs.gitlab.com/runner/executors/docker_machine.html) feature you can now configure Docker Machine to provision Spot instances on Elastigroup.
-This gives both the cost savings of Spot instances and the 100% availability that Elastigroup provides.
-All while retaining full control over your CI/CD with Gitlab Runners.
+Using [Gitlab Runner's autoscaling](https://docs.gitlab.com/runner/executors/docker_machine.html) feature you can now configure Docker-Machine to provision Spot instances on Elastigroup.
+This gives both the cost savings of Spot instances and the 100% availability that Elastigroup provides while retaining full control over your CI/CD with Gitlab Runners.

 ## What's Covered